Quetzal Crestado

 Appearance: The Crested Quetzal is a medium-sized bird known for its vibrant plumage.
 It has iridescent green feathers on its upperparts and a red breast, with a distinct long white crest on its head.
 Both male and female quetzals share similar coloration, though the male typically has longer tail feathers.

-Behavior: Crested Quetzals are primarily fruit-eating birds; they consume a variety of fruits in their diet, helping to disperse seeds in the forest.
+Behavior: Crested Quetzals are fruit-eating birds; they consume a variety of fruits in their diet, helping to disperse seeds in the forest.
 They can be elusive and shy, often perching high in the canopy and flying gracefully between trees.During the breeding season, they become more vocal and territorial, displaying courtship behaviors such as vocalization and ritualized flights.

 Breeding: Crested Quetzals are monogamous and form strong pair bonds during the breeding season.
-The female typically chooses a suitable tree cavity or old woodpecker nest to lay 2-3 eggs.
+The female chooses a suitable tree cavity or old woodpecker nest to lay 2-3 eggs.
 Both parents take turns incubating the eggs and feeding the young.

 MALE